vinyasmusic/signoz.io/blog/2022-09-07-N+1-query-tracing.md

 This is sub-optimal.

-The problem with this is that each query has quite a bit of overhead. **It is *much faster* to issue 1 query which returns 1000 results than to issue 1000 queries which each return 1 result.**
+The problem with this is that each query has quite a bit of overhead. **It is *much faster* to issue 1 query, which returns 1000 results, than to issue 1000 queries which return 1 result each.**

- This is particularly true if your database is on a different machine which is, say, 3-4ms away on the network.
+This is particularly true if your database is on a different machine that is, say, 3-4 ms away on the network.
 In this case, issuing 1000 queries serially has a minimum cost of 3000-4000ms, even if they can be satisfied instantly by MySQL.

 This can easily be solved by batching queries